orbeon/orbeon-forms-doc/form-runner/feature/excel-xml-import.md

 When set to `true`, the user is provided with an option to skip invalid data at the time of import:

 ![](../images/excel-import-validate-allow-invalid.png)

-## Handling dates and times

-[SINCE Orbeon Forms 2019.2]

-Cells that contain values formatted as date/time, date, or time in the Excel spreadsheet are automatically converted to their respective ISO formats before being stored as form data.

-## Other configurations

 ### Restricting to the latest version